Interface StreamingPage<PageHeader extends ToHttpHeaders,EntityHeader extends ToHttpHeaders>

 Wrap this page in a stream of complete

-will collect the full body for an entity and return it all at once.
+Entityobjects.
+The returnedFlow.Publisherwill collect the full body for an entity and return it all at once.
 Naturally, this requires buffering the entire body of each entity in memory, which might cause memory pressure for large entities.This method consumes the stream.
 After calling this method, subscribing to the page itself or calling either

-or this method again is not allowed and will return an error.- Returns:
+toCompletePage()or this method again is not allowed and will return an error.- Returns:

 - a

-providing a stream of completeEntity
+Flow.Publisherproviding a stream of completeEntityobjects

 -